ChiaraSapo/Experimental-robotics-laboratory-Assignment1/README.md

 - if it is a "go rand" command, it computes random coordinates.
 It publishes the coordinates on the "target pos" topic.

-### Planner:

-It subscribes to the "target pos" topic and computes a simple trajectory to get from the current position (read from the ros param server) to the target position.
-It first reaches the x coordinate and then the y coordinate.
-It publishes the trajectory on the "trajectory" topic.

 ### Robot motion controller:

-It subscribes to the "trajectory" topic and should control the robots actuators in order to make it move.
-In practice it waits a few seconds, updates the current position and, if the see_plot parameter is set equal to 1, it calls the function to plot the grid and the robot motion.
+It subscribes to the "odom" topic from stage and to the "target_pos" topic.
+It calculates the successive positions of the robot from the current to the next postion.

 ### Print info:
 Prints the package parameters on terminal through loginfo.